 It is not news to anyone that there is an opioid crisis in America.
-Something needs to be done and done quickly to reduce the number of valuable lives lost daily.
+Something needs to be done quickly to reduce the number of valuable lives lost daily.
 People are dying: The young, the old, and those in between.
 There have been just north of 68,000 overdose deaths in the United States in 2018.
-The largest new healthcare crisis in America.
-So you will not likely hear objections to finding definitive answers to a real problem.
+This is the largest healthcare crisis in America.
+You will not hear objections to finding definitive answers to this real problem.
 However, those answers should not cause another crisis.

-I want to share the story of a friend who is a victim of the opioid crisis, but she is not a victim in the way most are accustomed to thinking of people involved in this crisis.
-My friend Diane is a 68 years old who has been healthy most of her life.
-Then, in 2007, she was hit by an out of control teenage driver on an interstate highway.
-Just like that, her life changed.
-She had a fractured femur (the long bone in your upper leg) as well as a fractured hip on the other side of her body.
-She had several other injuries, but unrelated to this story.
-She underwent surgery for her fractured femur as well as to replace her fractured hip.
-The surgeries seemed to have gone well.
+I want to share the story of a friend who is a victim of the opioid crisis, but not in the way most are accustomed to thinking of people involved in this catastrophe.
+Diane is 68 years old and has been healthy most of her life.
+Then, in 2007, she was hit by an out-of-control teenage driver on an interstate highway.
+She had a fractured femur (the long bone in the upper leg) and a broken hip.
+She underwent surgery for her injuries that seemed to have gone well.
 Understandably, she was in a lot of pain.
-Her surgeon gave her Percocet® 325/10 (acetaminophen 325mg/hydrocodone 10mg) to help her deal with post-surgical pain so that she could adequately participate in her physical therapy.
-She went from taking 4 a day down to 1 every once in a while when she was very uncomfortable.
-Everything went well until she woke up one day with a fever and increased pain in her right hip.
+Her surgeon gave her Percocet® 325/10 (acetaminophen 325mg/hydrocodone 10mg) to help her deal with post-surgical pain to participate in her physical therapy.
+She went from taking four each day down to one tablet every once in a while when she was very uncomfortable.
+Everything was improving until she woke up one day with a fever and increased pain in her right hip.
 The pain had not completely gone away from either injury but was improving every day.
 She had not been taking narcotic pain relievers for over a month.

-If history repeats itself, it will take several years before the pendulum swings back to the center and we can predictably prescribe where needed and withhold where appropriate.
-The problem is that many patients will suffer, in pain, while taking Tylenol® in the meantime.
+If history repeats itself, it will take several years before the pendulum swings back to the center and we can predictably prescribe narcotics where needed and withhold when appropriate.
+The problem is that many patients will suffer in pain while taking Tylenol® in the meantime